SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 }
 ```

-They always start with the return type (any primitive type: `int`, `bool`, `float`…) and when
+They always start with the return type (any primitive type: `int`, `bool`, `float`…) and
-they are invoked they return a value that has to be stored somewhere, like a variable, in order
+when they are invoked they return a value that has to be stored somewhere, like a variable,
 to work with it.

 ### Procedures

-Procedures are a particular type of function that perform a task but **do not produce
+A procedure is a particular type of function that performs a task but **does not produce
 information** as outputs.
 In other words, they cannot return any numeric value, but
-they can, for example, print some text on screen or make calculations.
+they can, for example, print some text on the screen or make calculations.
 ```cpp
 void add(int a, int b) {
 	int sum = a+b;